-The School Safety Committee and school administration review Triton Academy's plan yearly.
-Providing a safe, secure, learning and work environment for our students and staff is a very high priority at Triton Academy.
+School Safety Committee and administration review the Phoenix School safety plan yearly.
+Providing a safe, secure, learning and work environment for our students and staff is a high priority at Phoenix School.
 The key sections of the School Safety Plan are the following: Board Policy, School Profile, Safety Plan, Timelines, Disaster Plan, Rules and Consequences, Bullying, Sexual Harassment Policy, Behavior Modifications, Enrollment, and Annual Parent Notification.
 We believe all our students have the inherent right to be safe.
 School staff members are conscientious and make daily joint efforts to provide a safe, secure, and appealing atmosphere for students at the site.
-Safety drills are performed regularly.
+Our educators also receive training in first aid, CPR, blood-borne pathogens, child-abuse reporting, proper lifting techniques, positive-behavior-management techniques, nonviolent crisisprevention training, restorative justice, training in how to correctly store and dispense student medication, and other issues that may be important to particular classrooms and for educators working with students with very specific needs.

-The School Safety Plan is reviewed, updated, and discussed with the school faculty yearly; the current review occurred in November 2023.
+The School Safety Plan is reviewed, updated, and discussed with the school faculty yearly.